 Dr. Chehroudi has a PhD in Mechanical & Aerospace Engineering and Post-Doctoral Fellow (Princeton University), MS in Mechanical Engineering (Southern Methodist University, Summa Cum Laude), MS in Economics (Swiss Finance Institute, Magna Cum Laude), and BS in Mechanical Engineering (Sharif University of Technology).
 He is a senior member of the American Institute of Aeronautics and Astronautics' Propellant & Combustion Committee (2008-present) and was honored an Associate Fellow title from the American Institute of Aeronautics and Astronautics.

-He acts as a reviewer for many scientific and engineering journals and publishers, has been the Technical Editorial Director of the J&N Group (Powertrain International, Laser Applications International, Automotive Leadership) for over 10 years, and is a member of the Editorial Board of the Journal of Combustion by Hindawi.
+He acts as a reviewer for many scientific and engineering journals and publishers, has been the Technical Editorial Director of the Powertrain Magazine, Laser Applications International, Automotive Leadership) for over 10 years, and is a member of the Editorial Board of the Journal of Combustion by Hindawi.
 Dr. Chehroudi has delivered over 200 presentations in technical meetings and to nontechnical audiences and has over 20 technical reports (Princeton University, General Motors, Ford Motor Co, Department of Energy, NASA, Air Force Research Laboratory).

 He has also produced five 600-plus-page monographs on combustion and emission of pollutants from mobile power plants, ignition technologies, liquid material injection, and nanotechnology, two book chapters on liquid propellants and combustion instability and applications of graphene (a nanotech product) in ignition and combustion of fuels/propellants, ground-breaking patents on applications and synergy between nanotechnology, light, and chemical reaction for a light-activated volumetrically-distributed ignition of fuel-air mixtures and liquid fuel sprays with applications in Low Temperature Gasoline Combustion (LTGC) or HCCI, and liquid rocket engines.